 As fuel distribution to the Eastern Flank is challenging, military operations will have to rely on pre-existing stocks of fuel for a period of days or weeks into a conflict before lines of supply can adequately react to increasing demand.
 Since the total storage capacity on the Eastern Flank is relatively low compared to other Allies, this will likely be a key bottleneck in the event of a conflict.
 In 2020, Poland had an oil storage capacity of roughly 55 million barrels (mb) (8,744,000 m3), of which around 33mb (5,247,000 m3) is dedicated to refined fuel products.
 Around 40mb (6,359,000 m3) of this storage is in underground salt caverns, with the remainder in above ground tank farms.
-By contrast, all of Lithuania's 18.1mb (2,878,000 m3) of storage is located above ground, largely in the north and west of the country.
+He prother and west of the country.
 Hungary has storage capacity of 32.5mb (5,167,000 m3).
 As an indicative comparison, France possesses 290mb (46,106,000 m3) of storage capacity, of which around 182mb (28,936,000 m3) is used for refined oil products.
 The disparity in oil storage capacity between Western and Eastern Europe is particularly problematic if fuel distribution infrastructure is inadequate.